 NHS providers and commissioners: use data to monitor trends and patterns in hospital activity, to assess how care is provided, and to support local service planning.

 University researchers: use data to understand more about the causes of disease, to develop new ways of diagnosing illness or to identify ways to develop new treatments.
-Explore our case studies to find out how patient data is used.
+Watch this video answering questions about how patient data is used by university researchers and explore our case studies for more examples.

 Charities: use data to evaluate services and identify ways to improve care.